roycan/roycan.github.io/_posts/2018-10-15-ICarchitecture.md

 For file storage, we recommend the AWS Simple Storage Service (S3) for the security and reliability it provides.
 It also has a stable and well developed API for use with the recommended framework.

 By doing the above, we will be able to capture, real-time bandwith, redundancy and security requirements for the system that will guide any future deployment and expansion.

+Should on-premise deployment be pursued:
+The services are provided by the local server.
+The server, whether on-premise will be provisioned and maintained with standard performance parameters of within ~70 percent of average capacity for bandwith, memory and processing.
+The clients will be nodes within the network with applicable access rights.
+The server actions in response to logged client requests.

 # Implementation View